Abd-al Karim: Emir

-Death
+Exile and death

+While in exile in British Burma, Karim converted to Christianity, much to the astonishment of the local muslim community.

 Abd-al Karim died in Rangoon in British Burma, in the year 1927.
 According to Louis Dupree, he was killed, possibly by an Afghan agent, while according to Ludwig W. Adamec, his murderer was an Afghan nationalist.

 According to the account of Rhea Talley steward, Abd-al Karim committed suicide on 18 February, after repeatedly expressing fear of being assassinated by an Afghan agent.
 In one of his farewell letters, Abd-al Karim asked to be buried as a Christian, even though he died before his baptism.
 Instead, when the news of his death reached Karim's half-brothers in Dehra Dun, he was mourned with the Muslim Fatiha.
 Some of the people who attended Abd-al Karim's funeral had been veterans of his rebellion.